About this blog:

 ~Mary Baker Eddy (Science and Health With Key to the Scriptures, p.
 485)

 ‘Emerge gently’ is a phrase that is familiar to anyone who has been a Christian Scientist.
 This blog is the story of my journey both within, and now outside of the religion known as Christian Science.
 The emergence I tell of here is quite different from the emergence Mary Baker Eddy, the founder of this religion and author of Science and Health with Key to the Scriptures, the so-called ‘textbook’ of Christian Science, speaks of in the above quote.
 It’s the story of my emergence from what I see in retrospect as a false, twisted, denial-filled, highly abstract and esoteric worldview framed by Christian Science, into a clear view of the world as it really is.
+It is also a story of my life post-Christian Science.
 A fellow ex-Christian Scientist has aptly characterized Christian Science as ‘mental gymnastics’.
 I call it Krazy Sauce.

 I started this blog in 2013 as a form of therapy for me as I worked to heal from the trauma connected to failures of Christian Science in my own family, and deal with the deep anger I feel about what Christian Science has done to me, my family, and especially what I’ve seen it do to others.
 It is the place where I tell the story about my experience both as a Christian Scientist and now former Christian Scientist.
 I also open this up as a place for other former Christian Scientists to tell their story too.
 It is an unvarnished and sometimes harsh critique of Christian Science, the Christian Science Church, Christian Science-affiliated organizations, and Christian Scientists themselves.